patatetom/xtaf/README.md

 ## xb360hd module
-this module is used by `xtaffuse` module to read a xtaf partition
+this module is used by `xtaffuse` module to read a xtaf partition : you can use it to debug the module or try to restore a deleted file.

 ```
 Python 3.6.4 (default, Jan  5 2018, 02:35:40)